ishubin/schemio/docs/Scripting.md

 The example above should first output 'Sara' and then 'John', because the `name` variable in `someFunc` function is redefined as local.

-You can also assign a value to a local variable on the same line with `local` keyword:
+You can also assign a value to a local variable on the same line with `let` keyword:

 ```
 func someFunc() {
-    local name = 'Sara'
+    let name = 'Sara'
     // ...
 }
 ```